KhushiKalwani24/Blood_Pressure_using_ml/README.md

 ->This project can be extended into:

-A Web Application (Flask/Streamlit)
+->A Web Application (Flask/Streamlit)

-A Healthcare Dashboard
+->A Healthcare Dashboard

-Integration with wearable devices
+->Integration with wearable devices

 🔮 Future Improvements

-Hyperparameter tuning
+->Hyperparameter tuning

-Cross-validation
+->Cross-validation

-Deployment using Flask or Streamlit
+->Deployment using Flask or Streamlit

-Model comparison with advanced algorithms
+->Model comparison with advanced algorithms

-Real-time data integration
+->Real-time data integration

 📌 Conclusion